jonathancross/jc-docs/Bitcoin_light_client_privacy_via_Tor_hidden_service.md

 1. [Electrum](https://play.google.com/store/apps/details?id=org.electrum.electrum) for Android with your own Electrum server.
 2. Use a standard VPN or SSH tunnel to route traffic over secure connection from your mobile device to your own server.

-Both options should used with Tor in order to prevent your mobile IP address from being linked to your transactions.
+Both options should be used with Tor in order to prevent your mobile IP address from being linked to your transactions.